Herman Miller: History

 Herman Miller was founded in 1905 as the Star Furniture Co.
-Initially the company produced furniture, especially bedroom suites, in historic revival styles.
 In 1919, it was renamed the Michigan Star Furniture Co. under then-president Dirk Jan De Pree.
-De Pree and his father-in-law, Herman Miller, purchased 51% of the company stock in 1923 and renamed it the Herman Miller Furniture Company.
-The company reformed as Herman Miller, Inc. in 1960.
+De Pree and his father-in-law, Herman Miller, (born Harm Mulder on 7 September 1867 in Hoogemeeden, Groningen, Netherlands) acquired most of the company's shares in 1923 and renamed it the Herman Miller Furniture Company.

 With the coming of the Great Depression, the company faced bankruptcy until De Pree met Gilbert Rohde, an up-and-coming modernist designer.
 Rohde convinced De Pree that the furniture industry's focus on historical reproduction furniture in lieu of new designs was not only out of touch with the consumer, but fundamentally dishonest in the practices used to make furniture pieces appear older and of higher quality than they were.
-De Pree acquired the rights to Rohde's modernist furniture designs in exchange for a 3 percent royalty on any furniture sold.
-In 1933, Herman Miller debuted a line of modern furniture at the Century of Progress exposition in Chicago, Illinois.
-In 1941, the company opened a showroom in the Merchandise Mart in Chicago, and another in New York City.
-Under Rohde's supervision, Herman Miller entered the contract office furniture market in 1942, with the introduction of the "Modular Executive Office" Group (EOG).
+De Pree acquired the rights to Rohde's modernist furniture designs in exchange for a three percent royalty on any furniture sold.
+In 1942, Miller officially joined the office furniture market under Rohde's supervision.

-Rohde died in 1944 and was replaced by architect George Nelson, who joined the firm as director of design in 1945.
-Over the next four decades Nelson influenced Herman Miller through both his personal designs and the designers that he recruited, including Isamu Noguchi, Charles and Ray Eames, and textile designer Alexander Girard.
-Beginning in the late 1940s, the period under Nelson's guidance saw Herman Miller produce some of the company's most recognizable pieces of furniture, including the Noguchi table, Eames Lounge Chair, Marshmallow sofa, Ball clock (actually produced by Howard Miller Clock Company), and the Sling sofa.
+Rohde died in 1944 and was replaced by George Nelson in 1945.
+Over time, Nelson influenced Herman Miller through both his personal designs and the designers that he recruited, including Isamu Noguchi, Charles and Ray Eames, and textile designer Alexander Girard.
+This period saw Herman Miller produce some of the company's most recognizable products, including the Noguchi table, Eames Lounge Chair, Marshmallow sofa, Ball clock (actually produced by Howard Miller Clock Company), and the Sling sofa.

-De Pree continued to serve as Herman Miller CEO until 1961, when he was forced by illness to step down.
-He was succeeded by his son, Hugh De Pree, who served as CEO until the mid-1980s.
-Hugh De Pree was succeeded by his brother Max De Pree, who held the position until 1990.
+The company reformed as Herman Miller, Inc. in 1960.